 Tommy Pau

 25 May –

-Tommy Pau is of the Samsep tribe of Erub in the Torres Strait.
-A printmaker, painter, educator and home tailor with an interest in fashion and textiles, Tommy’s bloodline stems from cultural heritages that includes the Meriam of Erub, Australian Aboriginal, Papua New Guinean, Pacific Islander and Chinese.
-Torres Strait cultural practices and values were instilled in him from an early age through his father, Ettie Pau (OAM), as well as other members of his family and the Community.
+Pau is of the Samsep tribe of Erub in the Torres Strait.
+He is a printmaker, painter, educator and home tailor with an interest in fashion and textiles.
+Pau’s bloodline stems from cultural heritages that include the Meriam of Erub, Australian Aboriginal, Papua New Guinean, Pacific Islander and Chinese.
+Torres Strait cultural practices and values were instilled in him from an early age through his father, Ettie Pau OAM, as well as other members of his family and the community.

-Works in the exhibition highlight the female tradition of body adornment with Kowsadh sol, blooming flower textiles, that were fashioned into Au Gem Wali or big body clothes.
-This theme intertwines with domestic settings, oral narratives, historical events and practices that are traditional in nature but contemporary in their execution.
+Tommy Pau was awarded a Cairns RSL Club Artist Fellowship to create new works for the exhibition, including new linocuts highlighting the female tradition of body adornment with Kowsadh sol, blooming flower textiles that were fashioned into Au Gem Wali or big body clothes.
+This theme intertwined with domestic settings, oral narratives, historical events and practices that are traditional in nature but contemporary in their execution.

-Ilan Oman comprises monochromatic and hand-coloured linocuts, exquisitely carved and referencing traditional myths and legends, as well as the artist’s personal anecdotes and experiences.
-Through these works Tommy retells and reframes Torres Strait Islander culture from the points of view of his grandmother, mother, aunties, sisters, and in-laws.
+Pau’s monochromatic and hand-coloured vinyl cuts are exquisitely carved and reference traditional myths and legends, as well as the artist’s personal anecdotes and experiences.
+Through these works Pau retells and reframes Torres Strait Islander culture from the points of view of his grandmother, mother, aunties, sisters, and in-laws.

+Tommy Pau